Vienna

 Mohammad Jeelani, Michael Prieto, United States

-Evaluating Automated Gaze Mapping Across Controlled and Real-World Scenarios
+Evaluating Automated Gaze Mapping Across Laboratory and Field Study Settings

-Celina Vetter, Rebecca Nauli, Ruth Häusler Hermann, Switzerland
+Celina Vetter, Rebecca Nauli, Ruth Häusler Hermann, Maarten Uijt De Haag, Switzerland

 DAY 1